 Nobody opens an establishment just to gift you a place to earn a living.

 The only time you have a right to get angry about “your money” is if the money being taken is actually yours.
 When salon owners steal your wages, get pissed.
 When they’re late delivering your paycheck, rage out.
-When your employer is misclassifying you and not compensating you at least the minimum wage you’re entitled to, set the world on fire.
+When your employer misclassifies you and doesn’t compensate you the prevailing wage you’re entitled to, set the world on fire.

-…but let’s talk about that receptionist/assistant you think your employer should provide to you so you and the precious flowers you work with don’t have to fold towels or answer phones.
+…but let’s talk about that receptionist/assistant you think your employer should provide to you so you and your coworkers don’t have to fold towels or answer phones.
 We’ll do some math.
 You’re making 50% of gross sales.
-Since your owner is paying her share of your employment tax, she’s paying 57.25% to you, right off the top.
+Since your owner pays her share of your employment tax, she’s actually paying 57.25% to you, right off the top.
 If you live in a state that charges a state income tax, go ahead and tack that on there.
 That’s coming out of her chunk of “your money” too.

 Then there’s rent, insurance, product, marketing, accounting, commercial banking, web hosting, utilities, internet, and probably a loan payment or two she has to make every month to keep the doors open before she can even consider taking home a profit.
 Those costs I just listed might not sound like a lot, but believe me, they are, and those are just the tip of the iceberg.
 Salon software systems alone average $80+ per month, and if she’s taking credit cards, she’s paying fees on every single transaction.

 On top of all that, any amount she brings home is reduced by 15.3% (if she’s registered as a sole prop or an LLC).
 She’s self-employed.
-Nobody’s paying her federal employment taxes, so the full amount is coming right out of her take home pay.
+Nobody pays her federal employment taxes, so the full amount comes right out of her pay.
 Again, this is assuming you live in a state with no state income tax.
 (If you don’t, she’s paying the entirety of that herself too.)

 A support employee (like an assistant or receptionist) isn’t capable of generating any real income.
 They’re hired to help increase the productivity of the high-performing professionals by taking care of menial tasks so high-performing professionals can focus on cranking out their services (which are usually priced higher to account for their demand and superior skill).